Twink (musician): The In-Crowd and Tomorrow

-Pretty Things
+The Pretty Things

 Twink replaced Skip Alan in the band the Pretty Things, joining Phil May, Dick Taylor, Wally Allen, and Jon Povey.
 He participated in the making of their album S.F.
 Sorrow.
-He was also a member of this group when it appeared in the Norman Wisdom film What's Good for the Goose.
-Twink became famous for his outrageous behaviour such as climbing the speaker stacks and diving into the audience when the band performed at a free open-air concert in London's Hyde Park.
+He was also a member of this group when they appeared in the Norman Wisdom film What's Good for the Goose.
+Twink became famous for his outrageous behaviour, such as climbing the speaker stacks and diving into the audience when the band performed at a free open-air concert in London's Hyde Park.

 Think Pink

 Twink recorded his first solo album, Think Pink, toward the end of his tenure with the Pretty Things.
-Supporting musicians included proto-punk forerunners, the Deviants, including Mick Farren (who produced the album), Paul Rudolph (guitar), Duncan 'Sandy' Sanderson, and Steve Peregrin Took (of Tyrannosaurus Rex, who contributed two of the songs).
-It also included May, Povey, Waller, and Victor Unitt of Pretty Things, Viv Prince (ex-Pretty Things), John 'The Honk' Lodge (Junior's Eyes, Quiver), 'Junior' Wood, and the 'Pink Fairies Motorcycle Club and All-Star Rock and Roll Band'.
+Supporting musicians included proto-punk forerunners the Deviants, including Mick Farren (who produced the album), Paul Rudolph (guitar), Duncan 'Sandy' Sanderson, and Steve Peregrin Took (of Tyrannosaurus Rex), who contributed two of the songs.
+It also featured May, Povey, Waller, and Victor Unitt of the Pretty Things, Viv Prince (ex-Pretty Things), John 'The Honk' Lodge (Junior's Eyes, Quiver), 'Junior' Wood, and the 'Pink Fairies Motorcycle Club and All-Star Rock and Roll Band'.
 The name "Pink Fairies" was derived from a story by Deviants manager Jamie Mandelkau, who may not have been aware of Twink's former band.

 Pink Fairies

 The lineup of the Pink Fairies (Mark 1) featured Think Pink musicians Twink, Took, and Farren – all three having left their respective bands - and was named after the 'Pink Fairies Rock 'n' Roll Club', a loose group of affiliated musicians including Took, Farren, the Deviants, Syd Barrett (formerly of Pink Floyd), and the Pretty Things.
 They played in Ladbroke Grove, home of the UK underground.
-The Mark 1 lineup — including Twink's girlfriend Sally "Silver Darling" Melzer on keyboards — performed one shambolic gig in Manchester and recorded Farren's solo album, Mona – The Carnivorous Circus, in late 1969 before falling apart.
-Took, Farren, former Entire Sioux Nation guitarist and bassist (and later Motörhead founder) Larry Wallis, and Tim Taylor then assembled the band that became Shagrat, with Farren departing before any recordings were made and drummer Phil Lenoir joining to complete the line-up.
+The Mark 1 lineup — including Twink's girlfriend Sally "Silver Darling" Melzer on keyboards — performed one shambolic gig in Manchester and recorded Farren's solo album Mona – The Carnivorous Circus in late 1969 before falling apart.
+Took, Farren, former Entire Sioux Nation guitarist and bassist (and later Motörhead founder) Larry Wallis, and Tim Taylor then assembled Shagrat, with Farren departing before any recordings were made and drummer Phil Lenoir joining to complete the line-up.

 Pink Fairies (Mark 2) was formed in early 1970 by Twink with Mick Farren's former bandmates, the Deviants.
 The two-drummer Pink Fairies line-up recorded a single called "The Snake" / "Do It" followed by the Never Never Land album before Twink left in 1971 (although he would periodically return).
-A cover-version of "The Snake" was later recorded by Algy Ward's heavy rock band, Tank.
+A cover version of "The Snake" was later recorded by Algy Ward's heavy rock band, Tank.